arokettu/arithmetic-parser/docs/config.rst

 ``Arokettu\ArithmeticParser\Config`` class is used to configure the calculator and the parser.

-Config is an immutable object and ConfigBuilder is a user-friendly way to set up options.
+Config is mutable but it is cloned internally when passed to prevent external alterations.

 ``Config::default()``
 =====================